LA Revilla: College career

 Revilla, a San Beda Red Cub stalwart, was recruited by DLSU and suited up for the Green Archers in 2008.
 In his rookie season, he averaged 3.5 points, 1.7 rebounds, 1.9 assists, and 0.7 steals on 14.3 minutes per game, and was just a backup guard then to JVee Casio and Simon Atkins.
 His team lost to the Ateneo Blue Eagles in the UAAP Season 71 Finals.
 By the end of that season he was named a member of the league's All-Rookie team.

 In summer of 2009, a few months before the opening of the UAAP's 72nd Season, he was diagnosed to have type 2 diabetes, a condition, which he said, runs in their family.
 This has prevented him from suiting up for La Salle for two seasons.

-After two years, he returned to active competition in Season 74, and would become La Salle's top scorer and even the league's second leading point maker.
+After two years, he returned to active competition in Season 74.
 He finished the season with averages of 7.7 points, 3.7 assists and a league-leading 1.8 steals per game.

-The next year, he would come on strong in Season 75, highlighted by 19 points in a double overtime loss to UST Growling Tigers in the first round, but things would then take a turn for the worse.
+The next year, he Season 75, scored 19 points in a double overtime loss to UST Growling Tigers in the first round, but things would then take a turn for the worse.
 Against the NU Bulldogs in the first round finale, he would tweak his ankle in a double overtime victory after masterfully orchestrating the offense for the Green Archers down the stretch.
 He would still finish the eliminations with averages of 8.7 points, 4.6 rebounds and three assists, but he was only able to suit up for nine out of the 14 regular season games as rookie Thomas Torres stepped into his role as the primary point guard.

 He would continue his role in Season 76 as an off-the-bench player, serving as a backup to Torres for most of the first round; however, after La Salle almost fell out of the standings with 3-4 win–loss record and with Torres sidelined with an injury, he would regain his starting spot and helped the team sweep the second round, and eventually win their UAAP Championship since 2007.

 He elected to forgo his final playing year after he applied for the PBA draft.